ONSAS/ONSAS/docs/src/staticAeroLinearCantilever.md

 <img src="./assets/linearStaticCantileverAero/verifLinearStaticCantileverAero1.png" alt="plot check linear displacements" width="500"/>
 ```

- The angular displacements verification is executed using:
+ The angular displacements verification is plotted using:
 ```
 figure(2)
 hold on, grid on